TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

 is still stored in the associated database field - but as an XML structure (stored by t3lib\_div::array2xml())!

-The “TCA” information needed to generate the FlexForm fields are found inside a <T3DataStructure> XML document.
+The "TCA" information needed to generate the FlexForm fields are found inside a <T3DataStructure> XML document.
 When you configure a FlexForm field in a Data Structure (DS) you can use basically all column types documented here for TCA.
 The limitations are:

-- “unique” and “uniqueInPid” evaluation is not available
+- "unique" and "uniqueInPid" evaluation is not available

 - You cannot nest FlexForm configurations inside of FlexForms.